An Unfiltered Guide to High School Math: CST, TS and SN

 Take TS if you’re going into commerce/non-science math.
 Take SN if you’re going into pure math or science.

-SN math, short for Natural Science Math (or sciences naturelles in French) is the highest and hardest option.
-This option will sufficiently prepare and qualify you for all programs.
+SN math, short for Natural Science Math (or sciences naturelles in French) is the highest and most abstract option.

 Most high schools require that your grade 9 (sec 3) math grade is above 75% to be considered for SN.